 Many Christians and churches are actively engaged in supporting fellow believers every day.
 The effort is transparent in many churches through weekly small group meetings focused on struggles with alcoholism, drugs, pornography, homelessness, financial crisis, and domestic violence.
 But there's a group that's routinely neglected.
 Two of the fundamental reasons for this ministry failure are mutually reinforcing, creating as they do a cycle of neglect.

-I'm speaking of victimsmore accurately called survivorsof intentionally repeated trauma.
-Such trauma and its effects are known by several labels used equally in professional, clinical circles and more mundane discussion: ritual abuse (be it satanic ritual abuse or otherwise), dissociative identity disorder (formerly known as multiple personality disorder), and trauma-based mind control.1 Two counsellors I know ("Fern and Audrey"; see below) who have worked with survivors full-time for eleven years have told me that "99% of the people we counsel are Christians."
+I'm speaking of victims—more accurately called survivors—of intentionally repeated trauma.
+Such trauma and its effects are known by several labels used equally in professional, clinical circles and more mundane discussion: ritual abuse (be it satanic ritual abuse or otherwise), dissociative identity disorder (formerly known as multiple personality disorder), and trauma-based mind control.1 Two women I know ("Fern and Audrey"; see below) who have ministered to survivors full-time for over 20 years have told me that "99% of the people we minister to are Christians."

 Defining Ritual Abuse (RA) and Trauma-Based Mind Control (TBMC)

 Survivor testimony includes many types of repeated abuse and trauma.
 Dr. James Randall Noblitt, a professor of psychology, and his wife, Pamela Perskin Noblitt, list the following mind control programming methods utilized against children or adults:2

 - physical, emotional, verbal, sexual and spiritual abuse;